beemob/privacy-policy/index.md

 ### 1. Which of your Information we collect

-ϖ	User provided information
+User provided information
-♣	Contact information (such as name and email address) ♣	User name and password
+  Contact information (such as name and email address) User name and password
-♣	Profile information
+  Profile information
-♣	Payment information (such as your subscription for unlimited reading weekly or monthly) ♣	Your messages to the Service (such as comments or reviews) ♣	Other data you choose to give us (such as data to identify a lost account) ϖ	Automatically collected information.
+  Payment information (such as your subscription for unlimited reading weekly or monthly) Your messages to the Service (such as comments or reviews) Other data you choose to give us (such as data to identify a lost account) Automatically collected information.
-♣	Data about your reading progress: current story, current chapter ♣	Your IP address and mobile device identifiers (such as device model, device ID, OS version and operator’s name) ♣	Time and date of the connection to the application and/or service, IP and MAC address, region, platform, cookie information, session information
+  Data about your reading progress: current story, current chapter Your IP address and mobile device identifiers (such as device model, device ID, OS version and operator’s name) Time and date of the connection to the application and/or service, IP and MAC address, region, platform, cookie information, session information
-♣	General location data
+  General location data
-♣	Precise geo-location data (GPS, with your consent)
-♣	Data about your use of the Service
+  Precise geo-location data (GPS, with your consent) Data about your use of the Service

 ### 2. Why we need your Information